bmink/Dominos_House_Plans/README.md

 The camera I use is a [cheap Wifi device](https://a.co/d/iy7VOdG), mounted on the inside wall using special-purpose [brackets](https://a.co/d/dUVt9Q1).
 On the camera, the status light should be turned off to keep the inside of the house dark.

-I drilled a hole in the bottom of the house to route the cables for heated pad and camera.
+I cut a hole in the bottom of the house to route the cables for heated pad and camera.
 The hole is under the heated pad which effectively seals it up.

 ![Inside view](Pictures/IMG_0623.jpeg)